jman717/QueueObj/README.md

 * func_all - asynchronous - process custom functions to added objects.
 * top_one - asynchronous - process only the object in the 0(zero) position of the process array.
 * bottom_one - asynchronous - process only the object in the last position of the process array.
-* array - asynchronous - process object in various ways: by items, or by Ids.
-* sync - synchronous - process object in various ways: by items, or by Ids.
+* sync - synchronous - process array objects in various ways: by items, by Ids as well as custom functions.

 Installation
 ---------